BrianReisman/web-sprint-challenge-authentication-and-testing/README.md

 You are not allowed to collaborate during the sprint challenge.
 However, you are encouraged to follow the twenty-minute rule and seek support by dropping a :wave: in your help channel should a blocker arise.

 _Sprint challenges open at Midnight PST on Thursday and close at 5pm PST on Friday.
 You will receive feedback on what you have submitted by 5pm.
-No retakes will be accepted._
+No retakes will be accepted._ -->

 ## Introduction

-Dad jokes are all the rage these days!
-In this challenge, you will build a real wise-guy application.

 Users must be able to call the `[POST] /api/auth/register` endpoint to create a new account, and the `[POST] /api/auth/login` endpoint to get a token.

 We also need to make sure nobody without the token can call `[GET] /api/jokes` and gain access to our dad jokes.

 We will hash the user's password using `bcryptjs`, and use JSON Web Tokens and the `jsonwebtoken` library.

-## Instructions

-### Task 1: Project Set Up

-- [ ] Fork and clone the repo.
-Delete your old fork from Github first if you are repeating this Unit.
-- [ ] Open the assignment in Canvas and click on the "Set up git" option.
-- [ ] Follow instructions to set up Codegrade's Webhook and Deploy Key.
-- [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
-- [ ] Check to see that Codegrade has accepted your git submission.

-For a step-by-step on setting up Codegrade see [this guide.](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374)

 ### Task 2: Project Requirements